MohanSheshadri/GitPractise_Cheatsheet/readme.md

 get the very first commit which is before all your commits which has to be considered for push -git rebase -i <hashcode>  -> here i stands for interactive mode

+Else pick the first which has to be committed and reset untill ther and have that as staging and commit and push once